nais/doc/docs/workloads/how-to/communication.md

 {% endif %}

-## Call the endpoint
+## Call the address

-Call the workload using HTTP from your own workload:
+Call the workload through its internal address using HTTP from your own workload:

 ```http
 GET /resource HTTP/1.1